PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 ## Simulated annealing

-The `opttrees` function attempts to find the configuration, *i.e.* a set of leaves to remove, that minimizes the compatibility score presented above.
+The `opttrees` function attempts to find the configuration, *i.e.* a set of leaves to remove, that minimizes the incompatibility score presented above.
   Since this is a discrete optimization problem with no clear mathematical formalization, we choose to use the [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) technique.
-Let us find optimum configurations for our simple trees:
+Let us find an optimal configuration for our simple trees:

 ```@example opttrees
 Trange = reverse(1e-3:1e-2:1) # Cooling schedule